rstudio/rsconnect-jupyter/docs/guide/README.md

 #### Environment detection with pip

 The list of packages sent along with the notebook comes from the python environment where the notebook kernel is running.
-In order for environment inspection to work, the `rsconnect` package must be installed in the kernel environment; that is, the environment where the `ipykernel` package is installed.
+In order for environment inspection to work, the `rsconnect-jupyter` package must be installed in the kernel environment; that is, the environment where the `ipykernel` package is installed.
 In most cases that will be the same as the notebook server environment where `jupyter` is installed.

 If there is a `requirements.txt` file in the same directory as the notebook file, its contents will be used.
 This allows you to directly control which packages will be installed on the RStudio Connect server before the notebook is rendered.
 If you use this option, you must ensure that all necessary packages are listed in the `requirements.txt` file.

 If there isn't a requirements file, the command `pip freeze` will be used to inspect the environment.
 The output of `pip freeze` lists all packages currently installed, as well as their versions, which enables RStudio Connect to recreate the same environment.

 ### Handling conflicts